SHAME on conservatives who ridicule supporters of Jeremy Corbyn and Bernie Sanders

 This is why conservatives who ridicule supporters of Bernie Sanders and Jeremy Corbyn ought to really step back from their position of arrogance.

 The young people voting for Sanders and Corbyn may often be odd in their appearance and the idea that they would want to radically redistribute wealth might be horrifying.
 Their lack of God is also deeply sad for conservative believers.
 However, in finding Corbyn, these young people are rejecting the same immoral Godlessness inherent in neo-liberalism that true conservatives reject.
-They are looking for morality, they are looking for ethnics, they are looking for community, they are looking for family.
+They are looking for morality, they are looking for ethics, they are looking for community, they are looking for family.
 The authentic conservative solution is the best way to find each, but if they support socialism which for all of its faults is still endlessly more moral than liberalism/corporatism, then we should wish them well while respectfully offering them a respectable conservative alternative.